 I know that the first one, sunscreen, comes as no surprise.
 But, just to illustrate how good an anti-aging product it is, let me tell you about a study that I was in 25 years ago as a dermatology resident in training.
 The study evaluated a prescription-strength retinoid cream to determine its effectiveness in anti-aging.

 The volunteers were divided into two groups.
 We were each given an unlabeled tube of cream to use every night, and both groups were given a sunscreen moisturizer to use every morning.
 One group received the active ingredient in the tube, and the other group was using a placebo.
 The study was conducted over a year, and close-up pictures of my face were taken before and after.
 At the study’s conclusion, the pictures showed improvement in my facial wrinkles, skin texture, and color.
 I thought I must have used the active ingredient, but no, my tube was the placebo.
-The only thing that I had done differently was to use a daily sunscreen.
+The only thing that I had done differently was to use daily sunscreen.
 That was my “aha” moment about the importance of sunscreen moisturizers to prevent and even reduce the appearance of wrinkles.

 Glycolic Acid

-Glycolic Acid, which is part of the alpha hydroxy acid family, has also been confirmed by scientific studies to stimulate collagen, reduce pore size and lighten brown spots.
+Glycolic Acid, which is part of the alpha hydroxy acid family, has also been confirmed by scientific studies to stimulate collagen, reduce pore size, and lighten brown spots.
 I started recommending glycolic acid for some of my patients instead of Retin A© back in the 90s because the glycolic acid was less irritating.
 While retinoids (tretinoin and retinol) have also been scientifically shown to improve the appearance of wrinkles, if a product is too irritating and not used regularly, the product’s efficacy decreases.
 Bottom line: no matter how well it works, if you are not using it daily, it will not be that effective.

 Peptides